Religion is a matter of the heart. No physical inconvenience can warrant abandonment of one’s own religion.

 Meaning

 The message behind “Religion is a matter of the heart.
 No physical inconvenience can warrant abandonment of one’s own religion.” revolves around love.
-It suggests that love strengthens when nurtured, making it relatable to many people's experiences.
+It suggests that real love requires care and patience, making it relatable to many people's experiences.

 Theme